Skip to main content

 Introducing the Program committee

 Humane Canada's Summit for Animals Program Committee is a volunteer committee made up of animal welfare professionals and Humane Canada staff.
-The focus of the program committee is the curation of the 2025 Summit for Animals schedule.
+The program committee's focus is the curation of the 2026 Summit for Animals schedule.

 Claire Dulude